gabebw/SPACE-the-dumbest-frontier/README.md

 Controls:

     Up/down/left/right: they do what you think
+    Escape: quit

+Rules:

-    Crash into enemy Sprites (hurr hurr) to destroy them Revel in the power of game development in 2012!
+* Crash into enemy Sprites (hurr hurr) to destroy them
+* Revel in the power of game development in 2012!